LG Chem, SK Innovation spar over EV recalls in trade dispute

 GM said last month it was recalling 68,677 EVs worldwide for high-voltage batteries after five reported fires and two minor injuries.
 In October, Hyundai recalled nearly 77,000 Kona EVs worldwide, saying possible defects in battery cells increased fire risks.

+LG Chem, which spilt off its battery business renamed as LG Energy Solution this week, also said on Friday that it is voluntarily recalling its residential energy storage batteries in the United States over concerns of thermal issues after receiving five related reports.

+"This is a free replacement of some of the batteries in residential energy storage system products that preemptively prioritize customer safety.
+We are currently working with related companies to determine the cause," LG Energy Solution said in a statement to Reuters on Friday.

-The ITC is expected to have a decision on the matter on Monday.
-An adverse ruling could potentially cause setbacks for Volkswagen VOWG_p.DE and Ford Motor F.N as they move to build new electric vehicles using SK Innovation's batteries and components.
+The ITC is expected to have a decision on the dispute between the two South Korean battery makers on Dec.
+10. An adverse ruling could potentially cause setbacks for Volkswagen VOWG_p.DE and Ford Motor F.N as they move to build new electric vehicles using SK Innovation's batteries and components.

 ((David.Shepardson@thomsonreuters.com; 2028988324;))